Why Every ESG Roadmap Should Start with a Gap Assessment

 Social Responsibility

-Are labor rights upheld?
-Is diversity tracked in leadership?
+Are you making impactful investments in leadership?
 Are community impacts measured, and are vulnerable groups included in stakeholder engagement?

 Corporate Governance